In a time of rising costs, we’re all looking for ways to save.

 See how much you can save by going solar with Palmetto

-Going solar can have a huge impact on your electric bill, for up to 20 years.
-Since the idea of going solar at home can be intimidating, here are the three clear steps you can take to install solar panels and reduce your monthly utility costs.
+Going solar can have a huge impact on your electric bill for decades.
+Here are the three clear steps you can take to install solar panels and reduce your monthly utility costs.

 Next, it's time to look into your home's rooftop solar potential to see if you can save on electricity bills.
 Using an online design tool or the help of a professional, you can determine how many solar panels will fit on your roof, how much electricity can be generated each year, and what sort of savings that will translate to your monthly bills.